-The term artist is a very loaded question in my circles, the term ‘creative’ or ‘expressionist’ are the words I would use over artist any day.
+The term artist is a very loaded term in my circles, the term ‘creative’ or ‘expressionist’ are the words I would use over artist any day.
 I believe that the title artist is what other people assign to you.
 In absence of that word all you’re doing is expressing yourself and creating something.

 You don’t need to wait to create great photos, all you need to do is get started.
 Photography is easier than ever to get into now.
 All you need is a phone or pocket digital camera.
-Even the iPhone 4 is vastly superior in technology than an old film camera.
+Even the iPhone 4 is vastly superior in technology to an old film camera.

-Any medium to high end digital camera could last you for years if you don’t fall victim to GAS (Gear Acquisition Syndrome) and chase the latest features.
+Any medium to high-end digital camera could last you for years if you don’t fall victim to GAS (Gear Acquisition Syndrome) and chase the latest features.
 Hell, I still shoot with my old Canon 50d and it works just fine in most conditions.
-It’s a heavy sucker but let’s me take decent quality photos.
+It’s a heavy sucker but lets me take decent-quality photos.

 That leads me to the most important point of this article, the camera doesn’t matter.
-It doesn’t matter to the photograph you take.
+It doesn’t matter about the photograph you take.
 What matters is your eye, the light, your framing, etc. What matters is your expression.

 Take the photo below for example.
 This is my daughter when she was about 6 years old.
-My cousin from Germany came to visit and she wanted to go into New York City.
+My cousin from Germany came to visit and she wanted to go to New York City.
 My daughter wanted to tag along and we decided to head up to the top of the Empire State Building.